akshayjoshii/akshayjoshii.github.io/academia-hugo/content/courses/example/_index.md

 ## Flexibility

-This feature can be used for publishing content such as:
+This page is planned to be used for publishing content such as:

 * **Online courses**
 * **Project or software documentation**